Singing Christmas Tree comes to Klamath Falls - KOBI-TV NBC5 / KOTI-TV NBC2

 Harman Ebner hopes the program will become an annual event in the basin.
 “This is really a gift – Triad’s gift to the community.”

-“This has got me in the Christmas mood way early.”
-Adds Sierra Niehus.
+“This has got me in the Christmas mood way early,” added Sierra Niehus.
 “And I’m excited.”

 The Singing Christmas Tree will be performed this Sunday afternoon at 2, and Monday evening at 7 in the BBC auditorium at Sixth and Wiard Streets.